Purdue-ECE264-002-Fall2024-stage/HW13-MusicGen1/README.md

 What You Need to Do
 ======================

 1. Write the `init_state` function.
-This should seed the random number generator and
+This should seed the random number generator and initialize your state machine.
 2. Write the `process_state` function.
 This should take the current state (note), generate a random number as described below, and then transition to the next note.
 3. Finally, write the `print_state` function, which prints the properly formatted note.